sgmurphy/wordpress-plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.31 =
+= 5.7.32 =

-* Fix: Missing image block in Drag-n-Drop editor
-* Update: Added a confirmation popup to the campaign scheduling/sending flow
+* New: Added option to export campaign reports in CSV [MAX]
+* Fix: Welcome/confirmation emails were not getting sent for subscribers added through REST API

 == Changelog ==

+**5.7.32 (29.08.2024)**

+* New: Added option to export campaign reports in CSV [MAX]
+* Fix: Welcome/confirmation emails were not getting sent for subscribers added through REST API

 **5.7.31 (21.08.2024)**